 Popovic recommends finding out what ordinary people really care about and using that as a guide for which battles to start with.
 Lets face it—many of your fellow citizens are mostly apathetic and self-absorbed.
 It’s hard for them to work up much passion for grandiose, abstract goals like peace, freedom or slowing climate change.
-But if you can find a local issue that affects their lives directly, they may be more prone to get involved.
+But if you can find a local issue that affects their lives directly, they will be more prone to get involved.
 This may mean pursuing your goal obliquely, at least in the beginning.
 Ideological purity is nice, but you won’t win unless you have a lot of popular backing.
 That’s not to say you give up on your broader goals.
 It means breaking your campaign into small, achievable steps.

 When you celebrate a victory, no matter how insignificant, it gives people hope and makes them think your group knows what it’s doing.
 Success breeds success.
 People want to be a part of successful endeavors.

 The principle of starting out small and addressing specific local issues applies equally to movements in democratic and authoritarian societies.
 One of Otpor’s founders, Ivan Marovic, explained in an interview how the group grew its provincial membership in Serbia to build a national resistance campaign against the Milosevic dictatorship: